How to Grow Garlic

 Garlic Confit

 Garlic confit is garlic roasted in olive oil.
 It makes a delectable addition to toast, pastas, salad dressing, and more.
-Besides the creamy spreadable garlic clove you also get a whole lot of garlic flavored olive to cook with.
+Besides the creamy spreadable garlic clove you also get a whole lot of garlic flavored olive oil to cook with.
 Fresh confit should always be stored in the refrigerator and should be consumed within two weeks.
 The concoction can also be spread into ice cube trays, frozen, and stored for two to three months.

 Garlic Powder